johnnithin08/E-Project-Hyperledger-Sawtooth/README.md

 	sawtooth keygen onsi*** for onsite engineer.  eg.  sawtooth keygen onsiritwhik

-	All keys should follow the above naming convention.
+	All keys should follow the above naming convention.The first 4 characters are predefined as listed for each one of them.

 NOTE: THE USERS MUST BE SURE TO REMEMBER THE USERNAME AND STORE THE PUBLIC KEY AND PRIVATE KEY.
 PROJECT MANAGER SHOULD KNOW THE PUBLIC KEY OF THE ONSITE ENGINEER HE IS ASSIGNING.